-When you appoint a hockey pitch construction contractor they should consider ease of maintenance into the design.
-Ways to keep the pitch tidy can include the installation of tarmac paths leading to the pitch, landscaping with non-shedding trees and even installing artificial turf warm up areas so the pitch doesn’t get contaminated with mud.
-Our top tips for maintaining artificial hockey pitches include:
+It is important to consider the maintenance of your hockey pitch even before you hire a hockey pitch construction contractor.
+You can keep your pitch looking clean and tidy by installing tarmac paths leading to the pitch, landscaping with non-shedding trees, and even installing artificial turf warm up areas so the pitch doesn’t get contaminated with mud.
+No artificial pitch is completely maintenance free, therefore, we’ve compiled a list of our top 5 tips for maintaining you artificial hockey pitch:

-Brushing the turf regularly in different directions will ensure the fibres stay upright.
-Use a drag brush behind a tractor for the best results and pay particular attention to heavy traffic areas, such as the pitch entrance and goal areas.
+Routinely brushing your artificial pitch in different directions will make sure that the fibres stay in an upright position.
+For this we recommend using a drag brush behind a tractor get the best results.
+It is particularly important to brush over the heavy traffic areas such as pitch entrances and goal areas.

 It doesn’t hurt to give your artificial hockey pitch a good deep clean from time to time.
 Hiring an expert company to thoroughly inspect the pitch for any tearing or loosening of any seems, as well as topping up sand in-fill levels if its running low, will contribute massively to the upkeep of the pitch.

 Here at McArdle Sport Tec we offer a wide choice of hockey surfaces, from top-specification water-based systems, to very affordable sand-based installations.
 All synthetic hockey pitches we construct are installed on a macadam base with a separate shock pad to increase player comfort and surface longevity.
 If you’re interested in installing an synthetic hockey pitch, why not give a member of our team a call on 01491 827810 or click here for more information.